 Dmitry Matvienko is the winner of the 2021 edition of the prestigious «Malko Competition for Young Conductors» with First prize and Audience prize.
 Previously, he was awarded with the Critics and the «Made in Italy» prizes at the International Conducting Competition «Guido Cantelli».

-Born in Minsk, Dmitry Matvienko received his first music lessons at the age of six before undergoing a formal training as a chorister and chorus master.
-He studied choral conducting at the St. Petersburg Conservatoire and he was a member of the MusicAeterna Choir at the Perm Opera and Ballet Theatre under the artistic direction of Teodor Currentzis from 2012 to 2013.
-In the following years he studied conducting at the Moscow Conservatoire and attended master classes of Gennady Rozhdestvensky, Vladimir Jurowski, Teodor Currentzis and Vasily Petrenko.
+Matvienko received his first music lessons at the age of six before undergoing a formal training as a chorister and chorus master.
+He studied choral conducting at the St. Petersburg Conservatory and he was a member of the MusicAeterna Choir at the Perm Opera and Ballet Theatre under the artistic direction of Teodor Currentzis from 2012 to 2013.
+In the following years he studied conducting at the Moscow Conservatory and attended master classes of Gennady Rozhdestvensky, Vladimir Jurowski, Teodor Currentzis and Vasily Petrenko.

-While conducting concerts with the Svetlanov Symphony, the National Philharmonic of Russia, the New Russia State Symphony Orchestra (chief conductor Yuri Bashmet) and the Moscow Chamber Orchestra “Musica Viva”, Dmitry worked with the Radio and Television Symphony Orchestra in Minsk, and collaborates from time to time with the contemporary music ensemble “N’Caged” and various other Moscow and Russian regional symphony orchestras.
-On the operatic side he did revivals of Prince Igor, Faust, Iolanta, La Traviata, The Tsar's Bride, The Firebird, and conducted Verdi's Requiem at the National Academic Opera and Ballet Theatre of Belarus.
+While conducting concerts with the Svetlanov Symphony, the National Philharmonic of Russia, the New Russia State Symphony Orchestra (chief conductor Yuri Bashmet) and the Moscow Chamber Orchestra “Musica Viva”, Dmitry conducted revivals of Prince Igor, Faust, Iolanta, La Traviata, The Tsar's Bride, The Firebird, and Verdi's Requiem at the National Academic Opera and Ballet Theatre of Belarus.